-Coastal Drive is a dirt road that was open to cars until 2011.
-When parts of the road started to slump, the road was closed to cars.
-The park will eventually convert the road to a hiking trail, named the Te-wo-lew Trail after the Yurok word for the Pacific coast.
-In the meantime, although it's not technically a trail, the road is still open to hikers and bicyclists.
+The Tey-wo-lew section of the Coastal Trail is a dirt road that was open to cars as part of Coastal Drive until 2011.
+When parts of the road started to slump, the road was closed to cars, converted to a trail, and renamed after the Yurok word for the Pacific coast.

 Start at the end of Coastal Drive, off Newton B. Drury Parkway.
 There are wide pullouts where you can park.

-The first mile of the trail is currently used as an access road for Alder Camp, so it's a wide, drivable dirt road.
-The road passes an old vista point which used to be quite popular but has now become overgrown.
+The first mile of the trail is sometimes used as an access road for Alder Camp, so it’s a wide, drivable dirt road.
+The road passes an old vista point that used to be quite popular.
 When the road curves off to the right into prison property, take the barely-visible trail that drops off straight ahead.

 The trail descends into attractive coastal woods.
 This is the slumped section of the road; it’s clearly too narrow to drive but looks pretty typical for a trail.